PART 12: THE CLARKE SIDE

 “I couldn’t possibly guess, Jewels.
 What’ve you got?”
 Clarke inquired obligingly off her expectant expression.

-“This!”
-Julie declared, picking up a tiny something from the central table and holding it aloft triumphantly.
+“This,” Julie declared, picking up a tiny something from the central table, holding it aloft.
 “Retrieved through my dad’s company.
 A miniature homing device, easy to track, difficult to see, and while it’s not quite as accurate as a GPS, it’s got enough power to run in hibernation mode for something like sixty years!”

-“You’re planning on tracking someone for the next sixty years?”
+“You’re going to track someone for sixty years?”
 Clarke said in surprise.

 The brunette chuckled.
 “No,” she explained patiently.
 “But the guarantee says it’s good for that long, and I would assume they’re not lying.
 At any rate, what I AM planning on doing is figuring out exactly where Carrie’s been keeping herself, given her recent habit of turning up in the oddest places.
 Seemingly in duplicate.”
 She half-smiled.
 “Pardon my enthusiasm.
 I couldn’t resist showing this to someone else.”

-“I thought Carrie had explained her actions to you though,” Clarke said.
-“Or the visits to Frank at least.”
+“I thought Carrie had explained herself though,” Clarke said.
+“Or about her visits to Frank at least.”

-“Yes,” admitted Julie in a mildly irritated tone.
+“Yes,” admitted Julie, her tone showing some irritation.
 “Except Luci.
 But you said she didn’t actually make it as far as the front door, and given how hard that girl’s loyalties are to figure out, I’m going to invoke Occam’s Razor and say her presence was a broken study arrangement.”